Mjau83/meow_sweden/README.md

 ### User Stories

+* As a user I want to be able to browse through the products by category
+* As a user I want to be able to easily navigate the website
+* As a user I want to see images of the product
+* As a user I want to able to choose from a selection of colors when I buy some products
+* As a user I want to create a customer profile
-* As a user I want to,
+* As a user I want to be able to view my shopping bag with added products and/or edit/delete it
-* As a user I want to,
+* As a user I want to be able to pay for my order with a credit card
-* As a user I want to,
+* As a user I want to recive a confirmation email when I make an order

 ### Site Owner Goals
 * Text